ballerina-platform/ballerina-dev-website/components/microservices/code/microservices-bbe/test-framework.md

 ---
-title: Harnessing Ballerina's Test Framework for Success
+title: Harnessing Ballerina's test framework for success
 description: Ballerina's test framework is a powerful asset for microservices development, ensuring top-notch quality and reliability.
 With support for unit, integration, and functional testing, developers can cover all critical aspects of their microservices.
 The framework seamlessly integrates with Ballerina, eliminating complexity and enabling easy execution within the development environment.
 url: https://github.com/ballerina-platform/ballerina-distribution/blob/v2201.5.0/examples/testerina-mocking-objects/testerina_mocking_objects_test.bal
 ---